Quick Search:

 - Photos and videos backed up in High quality (now called Storage saver) or Express quality after June 1, 2021.
 If you backed up any photos or videos in High quality or Express quality before June 1, 2021, these files will not take up storage space in your Google account.

 Now, we know that Google storage space covers the space of Google Drive, Gmail, and Google Photos, and the storage space occupied by Google Drive is only a part of the storage space of your entire Google account.
 Therefore, if you receive a notification that your storage space is insufficient, you should check which Google products take up more storage space.
-Apart from upgrading your account, you can try the following 5 ways to solve the storage full issue in Google Drive.

 Solution 1.
 Empty Google Drive Trash